ctechfilmuniversity/workshop_sose24_shader_programming/docs/01_slides/shader_04_geometry_slides.md

 .left-even[
 The good
 * Much more compact
-* More convenient to control by editing control points
+* More convenient to control by editing parameters
-* Easy to construct from control points
+* Easy to construct from parameters
 ]

 --